-The New Hampshire Institute of Art maintains four separate gallery spaces on our Manchester and Sharon Arts Center campuses.
+The New Hampshire Institute of Art maintains three gallery spaces on our Manchester and Sharon Arts Center campuses.
 We feature rotating exhibits of work by students, faculty, alumni, and regionally or nationally acclaimed artists.
 In addition, the Vault Gallery, set in an old bank vault and run by students, gives BFA students the chance to experience curating and managing an art show.

 The Office of Student Affairs maintains a full slate of special programs, both on campus and far further afield.